oslabs-beta/QLache/README.md

 ## Notes

 - More information, including a [demo](https://www.qlache.dev/demo) of our package, is available at `www.qlache.dev`
-- Our website source code is avaiable [here](https://github.com/oslabs-beta/QLache-Demo)
+- Our website source code is available [here](https://github.com/oslabs-beta/QLache-Demo)

 ## Contribute to QLache